 This may seem like common sense, but if you want people to share their preferences you should make the process simple.
 Don’t force your audience to search high and low for your email preference center.

 Every email should include a link that invites subscribers to update their preferences.
 The call to action can be as simple as, “Update your preferences” or you can have fun with something like, “Tell us what you want, what you really, really want.”
-Just keep it on brand and make it clear you’re asking for details.
+Just keep it on brand and make it clear why you’re asking for details.

 Start your email conversation on the right foot by collecting preferences immediately when customers subscribe.
 By gathering interests up front, you’re more likely to delight subscribers from the start with content they’ve told you they want.
-They’re also less likely to your email as spam or unsubscribe due to disappointment.
+They’re also less likely to mark your email as spam or unsubscribe due to disappointment.

 Lululemon does a great job determining interests by showing a list of choices as soon as customers hit the “subscribe” button.